marc-andre-lavoie/LDPC_python/README.md

 # LDPC_python
-Student trying to implement LDPC decoder on python
+Student trying to implement LDPC decoder on python for the project ef-fective.

-To-do :
-- Finish simulator
-- Get normal ethernet matrix